-Supporting the mission statements of the Monterey Pass Battlefield Park and Museum and the Friends of the Monterey Pass Battlefield, Inc through interpretation, living history and education programmings.
+Supporting the mission statement of the Monterey Pass Battlefield Park and Museum through interpretation, living history and education programmings.

 Sunday, December 22, 2013